Yuri (Mexican singer)

-Yuridia "Yuri" Valenzuela Canseco (born, 6 January 1964) is a Mexican singer, actress and television host.
-Yuri began her career as a teenage singer in her native country.
-In 1978 she released her first album titled Tú Iluminas mi Vida.
-She gained recognition as a result of her participation in the Oti Festival in 1980.
+Yuridia Valenzuela Canseco (born 6 January 1964), known mononymously as Yuri, is a Mexican singer, actress and television presenter.
+She began her career as a teenager.
+In 1978, she released her debut album titled Tú Iluminas mi Vida.
+She later gained recognition representing Mexico in the OTI Festival 1984, placing third with the song "Tiempos mejores".
 In the 1980s and early 1990s, Yuri established herself as one of the most popular pop music singers in Mexico and Latin America.
 Her vocal quality and versatility allow her to be incorporated into other musical genres, ranging from pop to dance, ranchera and tropical music genres.
-Thanks to her success and influence, she came to be considered the "Queen of Latin Pop".

-In the mid-1990s, Yuri put a pause on her musical career and during some years she dedicated herself to the interpretation and preaching of Christian music and gospel.
-In 2002, she returns to commercial music with much greater impact than her first season as a pop singer.
-Since the mid-2000s and during this decade, Yuri has established herself as one of the most successful interpreters of Spanish music.
-She has released a total of 29 studio albums and has sold more than 30 million copies worldwide.
-Parallel to her role as a singer, Yuri has also ventured into acting.
-She has participated in some telenovelas and films and has served as a host in some television shows in her native country.
-In 2018, she received the Latin Grammy Lifetime Achievement Award at the 19th ceremony, making her the youngest artist (at the age of 54) to win this award.
+In the mid-1990s, Yuri paused her musical career to convert to Protestantism, and for a few years she devoted herself to Christian and gospel music.
+In 2002, she returned to commercial music with much greater impact than her first season as a pop singer.
+Since the mid-2000s and during this decade, Yuri has established herself as one of the most successful recording artists of Spanish-language music.

+She has released 29 studio albums and has sold more than 20 million copies worldwide, making her one of the best-selling Latin artists in history.
+Alongside her musical career, Yuri has also ventured into acting, appearing in several telenovelas and films, and has served as a television presenter on several television shows in Mexico.
+In 2018, she received the Latin Grammy Lifetime Achievement Award, becoming the youngest artist to win it, at 54 years old.